-In a recent Instagram post, supermodel Winnie Harlow shared a post in which she rocks a Fendi back, with a short copy that reads, "The first secret to success is believing in yourself."
+In a recent Instagram post, supermodel Winnie Harlow shared a position where she rocks a Fendi back, with a short copy that reads, “The first secret to success is believing in yourself.”

 Fendi’s mission is all about turning dreams into reality.
 Harlow has been vocal about her struggle with bullying as a child due to her appearance.
 However, that didn’t stop her from pursuing her dreams of becoming a supermodel.

 She serves as a symbol of perseverance and confidence, which is in great alignment with the brand.
-As a brand, you want to make sure that the influencers you work with align not only with the audience you want to reach but also with your values.
+As a brand, you want to ensure that the influencers you work with align with the audience you want to reach and your values.

-A blog influencer is someone who writes for their established blog and has thousands, or millions, of subscribers and readers.
-Their reach and influence set them apart from other bloggers (meaning, they aren’t just writing for themselves or a very small group of people).
+A blog influencer writes for their established blog and has thousands, or millions, of subscribers and readers.
+Their reach and influence set them apart from other bloggers (meaning they aren’t just writing for themselves or a tiny group of people).

 How to Work With a Blog Influencer

 To collaborate with a blog influencer, you may write a guest post for their blog, ask to be mentioned in one of their posts, or sponsor a post about one of your products or services.
-If you sponsor a post on the influencer’s blog, you can also provide images of your products for them to share as well.
+If you sponsor a post on the influencer’s blog, you can also provide images of your products for them to share.

 Blog Influencer Example